-No matter what is the reason, in this post we have brought some simple solutions for fixing this problem.
+No matter what the reason is, in this post, we have brought some simple solutions to fix the Android phone stuck on the boot screen.
 You can easily follow the steps even if you are not tech-savvy.

 If your device is stuck on boot loop, first try to restart it by pressing the power button.
 Most of the issues can get solved just by rebooting the device.

 On continuous usage of the phone, your Android phone gets filled with unnecessary cache data.
 The cache data can also be the reason for this issue.
 So, you need to wipe the cache partition in order to turn on your phone successfully.